 Building IT resilience helps manage complexity

 Hybrid IT environments can be complex.
-Building IT resilience into applications and workloads that span on-premises, cloud and colocation helps manage the complexity, but it requires knowledge and expertise that may lie outside the skillsets of internal IT teams.
+Building IT resilience into applications and workloads that span on-premises, hybrid cloud and colocation helps manage the complexity, but it requires knowledge and expertise that may lie outside the skillsets of internal IT teams.
 If that is the case, organizations can turn to partners with expertise in identifying and resolving resilience gaps, and providing guidance to meet business objectives.

 For a more detailed look at how you can make your IT organization more resilient, download this informative eBook — IT Resilience and Data Protection in the Cloud.